MaXiMKnjsh/MaXiMKnjsh/README.md

 <h1 align="center">Hi there, I'm <a href="https://daniilshat.ru/" target="_blank">Maximiliano</a>
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">Computer science student, amateur of C-like languages and .NET platform</h3>
+<h2>⚡If you want to know the true face of a programmer, look at his face when the compilation goes without errors the first time⚡ </h2>

 <!--